KentenRoth/100DaysOfCode/README.md

 Today I spent a lot of time looking into why I could not check to see if my checkbox was checked or unchecked with React.
 I am not sure what I was doing wrong or what was happening, but I needed to take a break from it and walk away.
 In my mind, this is something that should be simple and what I had I thought would work with regular JS but is not working in React.
 I will do more reading and research to see what the deal is.
 I think my issues were coming from it not being in State.
 I had not created State in that component so I think maybe that is the issue in the end.
 I will mess with it later tonight or tomorrow.
 Once I get that figured out it 'should' be smooth sailing on my project.

 ---

+Day 35

+I am taking tonight off from coding and reading Clean Code.
+I am not feeling well and with the weather we are about to get I want to make sure I get extra sleep to hopefully prevent getting sick.

+---